derrickmomanyi/derrickmomanyi/README.md

 # About Me:
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Nairobi, Kenya.
-🔭 I’m currently working on my Skills In Python.
+- 🔭 I’m currently working on my Skills In Python.
-<br>🌱 I’m currently learning more about FullStack Web Development.
+- 🌱 I’m currently learning more about FullStack Web Development.
-<br>🔭 I’m currently looking to Collaborate on Projects.
+- 🔭 I’m currently looking to Collaborate on Projects.
-<br> :zap: In my free time, I solve problems on Codewars
+-  :zap: In my free time, I solve problems on Codewars
-<br>💬 Ask me about React, Javascript and Ruby.
+- 💬 Ask me about React, Javascript and Ruby.
-<br>📫 How to reach me: [Email](hellomomanyi@gmail.com), [LinkedIn](https://www.linkedin.com/in/derrick-momanyi-77a479269/).
+- 📫 How to reach me: [Email](hellomomanyi@gmail.com), [LinkedIn](https://www.linkedin.com/in/derrick-momanyi-77a479269/).
-<br>⚡ Fun fact:  Don’t deploy on Friday.
+- ⚡ Fun fact:  Don’t deploy on Friday.